nilishalu/GHW-Git-Hands-on/README.md

 # GHW-Git-Hands-on

-Hands on practice with Git and Github
+Hands on practice with Git and Github during Global Hack Week January